khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 #### Truncation

-To fit a long string of text into a table cell, you can shorten the text with an ellipsis ("...") to show exactly where the text is truncated.
-Truncated text should display a tooltip on hover with the full text on it.
+To fit a long string of text into a table cell, you can shorten the text with an ellipsis (“...”) to show exactly where the text is truncated.
+The truncated text should display a tooltip on hover with the full text in it.
 [See tooltips guidelines](https://design.gitlab.com/components/tooltips)

 ## Interaction